Crypto-TII/pqc-engineering-ssec-23/README.md

 ![](gifs/03-examples/benchmarking.gif)

-<a name="section_03"></a>
+<a name="section_04"></a>
-## 3. Reproducing the Manuscript Results
+## 4. Reproducing the Manuscript Results

 In our [manuscript](https://eprint.iacr.org/2025/691), several statistical figures are shown.
 In this section, we cover how to replicate the obtained graphs.

+As supplementary material, a detailed walkthrough of the steps in this section is available in our YouTube video: [Modulo 4: How to Replicate our Manuscript's Results?](https://www.youtube.com/watch?v=kOgkQY2_Tr8&list=PLFgwYy6Y-xWYCFruq66CFXXiWEWckEk6Q&index=5).

 In order to reproduce some of the figures in the manuscript, we provide with easy-to-use scripts that wrap all the required executions of the benchmarking tests, and by using `numpy` and `matplotlib`, generate the manuscript graphs.

 The related code to reproduce our results is shown in the tree below.